ammarhakim/gkyl-doc/source/dev/modalbasis.rst

    \overline{f g} = \frac{1}{2^d}  \langle f g \rangle

+Note the the bar on the LHS, i.e. this expression gives the *average* of the inner product on a single cell.
 Now, as the basis functions are orthonormal, this leads to the particularly simple expression

 .. math::